This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those

-When it comes to hiring a sales rep – if you are an early stage startup with a few clients and not much money on your bank account – you can actually outsource a sales expert like Market Republic and test a few approaches and vertical before going full trust ahead.
+When it comes to hiring a sales rep – if you are an early stage startup with a few clients and not much money on your bank account – you can actually outsource a sales expert like Market Republic and test a few approaches and verticals before going full speed ahead.

 We can help you develop ICP and Buyer Personas and share our know-how into developing a variable, scalable and effective sales process.

 We can also fill in your sales pipeline with hundreds or thousands of highly accurate and high-quality contact data, matching your ICP and Buyer Personas.

 All of the above will cost you a fraction of a full-time employee and you will be able to kickstart your sales in no time.
 Just check out how we did it for Intelisale.

 We don’t like to brag about our 2% bounce rate for the contact lists we custom create (cough cough), as we usually let the client’s success do the talk for us.
 Startups and growing companies such as Twilio, Apigate, Comtrade, Wiredrive, and Quid trusted us with their lead generation and we can help you, too.